riccardopirani/jetcv-utenti/LINKEDIN_SETUP_INSTRUCTIONS.md

 ### Current Implementation
 1. User clicks "Add Certification to LinkedIn" button
-2. App shows a dialog with certification details
+2. App shows a dialog with certification details (name, issuer, date)
 3. User confirms the action
-4. App opens LinkedIn with pre-filled certification form
+4. App opens LinkedIn profile page
-5. User can review and add the certification to their LinkedIn profile
+5. User navigates to "Add profile section" → "Licenses & certifications"
+6. User manually enters the certification details shown in the app
-6. Certification is added to LinkedIn profile with all details pre-filled
+7. Certification is added to LinkedIn profile

 ## Advantages of This Approach